Fixed-Displacement Pump (TL)

 -

-- is the value of the parameter Pressure gain threshold for motor-pump transition;
+— the value of the parameter Pressure gain threshold for motor-pump transition;

 -

-- value of the parameter Angular velocity threshold for motor-pump transition.
+— the value of the Angular velocity threshold for motor-pump transition parameter.

-The volumetric flow rate is calculated based on the volumetric efficiency, which is set in tabular form in the area using the Volumetric efficiency table block parameters.
+The volumetric flow rate is calculated based on volumetric efficiency, a value that is set in tabular form in the using the Volumetric efficiency table block parameter.

-When operating in pump mode, the leakage flow rate is:
+When operating in pump mode, the leakage rate is:

-where is the volumetric efficiency obtained by interpolation or extrapolation of tabular data.
+where — volumetric efficiency obtained by interpolation or extrapolation of tabular data.

-Similarly, when operating in the hydraulic motor mode, the leakage flow rate is:
+Similarly, when operating in the hydraulic motor mode, the leakage rate is:

-The friction torque is similarly calculated from the mechanical efficiency, a value that is set in tabular form in the area using the Mechanical efficiency table block parameters.
+The moment of friction is calculated in a similar way from the mechanical efficiency, a value that is set in tabular form in the area of using the Mechanical efficiency table block parameter.

-When operating in pump mode, the friction torque is:
+When operating in pump mode, the friction moment is:

-where is the mechanical efficiency obtained either by interpolation or extrapolation of tabular data.
+where — mechanical efficiency, obtained either by interpolation or extrapolation of tabular data.

-Similarly, when operating in the hydraulic motor mode, the friction torque is:
+Similarly, when operating in the hydraulic motor mode, the friction moment is:

-Table data - parameterization of volumetric and mechanical losses
+Tabular data — parameterization of volume and mechanical losses

-, the leakage volume flow rate is specified directly in tabular form in the area :
+, then the leakage volume flow rate is set directly in tabular form in the :

-The leakage mass flow rate is calculated from the volumetric flow rate:
+The mass flow rate of the leak is calculated from the volume flow rate:

-where and are volumetric and mechanical losses obtained by interpolation or extrapolation of tabulated data given in the parameters Volumetric loss table and Mechanical loss table.
+where and — volumetric and mechanical losses obtained by interpolation or extrapolation of tabular data specified in the Volumetric loss table and Mechanical loss table parameters.

-When the Leakage and friction parameterization is set to Input signal - volumetric and mechanical efficiencies', the EV and EM ports are enabled.
-The internal leakage and shaft friction are calculated in the same way as with the `Tabulated data - volumetric and mechanical efficiencies
+If the Leakage and friction parameterization parameter is set to Input signal - volumetric and mechanical efficiencies', then ports EV and EM are enabled.
+Internal leakage and shaft friction are calculated in the same way as with the parameterization of `Tabulated data - volumetric and mechanical efficiencies

-parameterization, except that the efficiency values and are fed directly to the EV and EM ports respectively.
+, except that the efficiency values and They are delivered directly to the EV and EM ports, respectively.

-The efficiencies are positive values with a value between 0
+Efficiency is a positive value with a value between 0

-.
-The values of input signals outside these limits are set equal to the nearest limit (0
+and 1'.
+The values of the input signals outside these boundaries are set equal to the nearest boundary (`0

 for inputs less than 0